ARAUS: A Large-Scale Dataset and Baseline Models of Affective Responses to Augmented Urban Soundscapes: Distributions and Statistical Test Results for PIQ and ARQ

 \section{Distributions and Statistical Test Results for PIQ and ARQ}

-This appendix collates the detailed distributions and statistical test results for the PIQ and ARQ described in \Cref{sec:Analysis and Modeling Methodology}. \Cref{fig:continuous_responses} and \Cref{fig:categorical_responses} respectively consolidate the distributions of the PIQ items coded as continuous and categorical variables, as violin plots by fold in the cross-validation set. \Cref{fig:consistency_checks} presents the distributions of the single-value metrics described in \Cref{sec:Data Collection Methodology/Consistency Checks}, as violin plots by fold in the cross-validation set.
-Tables \ref{tab:continuous_responses} and \ref{tab:categorical_responses} respectively consolidate the $\chi^2$ and Kruskal-Wallis test results for the PIQ items coded as continuous and categorical variables, and Table \ref{tab:consistency_checks} presents the Kruskal-Wallis test results for the single-value metrics described in \Cref{sec:Data Collection Methodology/Consistency Checks}.
+This appendix collates the detailed distributions and statistical test results for the PIQ and ARQ described in Section 4. \Cref{fig:continuous_responses} and \Cref{fig:categorical_responses} respectively consolidate the distributions of the PIQ items coded as continuous and categorical variables, as violin plots by fold in the cross-validation set. \Cref{fig:consistency_checks} presents the distributions of the single-value metrics described in Section 3.9, as violin plots by fold in the cross-validation set and test set.
+Tables \ref{tab:continuous_responses} and \ref{tab:categorical_responses} respectively consolidate the $\chi^2$ and Kruskal-Wallis test results for the PIQ items coded as continuous and categorical variables, and Table \ref{tab:consistency_checks} presents the Kruskal-Wallis test results for the single-value metrics described in Section 3.9.

 \FloatBarrier